Transtheoretical model: Decisional balance

 The evaluation of pros and cons is part of the formation of decisional balance.
 During the change process, individuals gradually increase the pros and decrease the cons forming a more positive balance towards the target behaviour.
 Attitudes are one of the core constructs explaining behaviour and behaviour change in various research domains.
 Other behaviour models, such as the theory of planned behavior (TPB) and the stage model of self-regulated change, also emphasise attitude as an important determinant of behaviour.
 The progression through the different stages of change is reflected in a gradual change in attitude before the individual acts.
-Most of the processes of change aim at evaluating and reevaluating as well as reinforcing specific elements of the current and target behaviour.

 Due to the use of decisional balance and attitude, travel behaviour researchers have begun to combine the TTM with the TPB.
 Forward uses the TPB variables to better differentiate the different stages.
 Especially all TPB variables (attitude, perceived behaviour control, descriptive and subjective norm) are positively show a gradually increasing relationship to stage of change for bike commuting.
 As expected, intention or willingness to perform the behaviour increases by stage.
 Similarly, Bamberg uses various behavior models, including the transtheoretical model, theory of planned behavior and norm-activation model, to build the stage model of self-regulated behavior change (SSBC).
 Bamberg claims that his model is a solution to criticism raised towards the TTM.
 Some researchers in travel, dietary, and environmental research have conducted empirical studies, showing that the SSBC might be a future path for TTM-based research.